youtube/rcat/README.md

 aspects of browsing history, which is not necessary for our use case; RCAT does not depend on any user history.
-Lastly, FLoC cohorts were globally specified, and thus would have introduced an avoidable risk of cross-site tracking to our application; RCAT values are scoped to only a single top-level slide, so do not pose a cross-site tracking threat.
+Lastly, FLoC cohorts were globally specified, and thus would have introduced an avoidable risk of cross-site tracking to our application.
+In comparison, RCAT values are scoped to only a single top-level site and therefore do not pose a cross-site tracking concern.

 ### Partitioned Cookies